laravel/docs/validation.md

         // The blog post is valid...
     }

-As you can see, we pass the desired validation rules into the `validate` method.
+As you can see, the validation rules are passed into the `validate` method.
+Don't worry - all available validation rules are [documented](#available-validation-rules).
 Again, if the validation fails, the proper response will automatically be generated.
 If the validation passes, our controller will continue executing normally.

 Alternatively, validation rules may be specified as arrays of rules instead of a single `|` delimited string: